Phased Retirement Program

 Yes, subject to the mutual agreement requirement between the faculty member, the unit, and central administration.

-- Are there any circumstances under which central would consider a phased retirement period of longer than five years?
+- Are there any circumstances under which Office of Human Resources (OHR) would consider a phased retirement period of longer than five years?

 No. Current policy limits the term of the phased retirement agreement to a maximum of 5 years.